markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 One thing we want to do though is make sure a user can get to this new page from `index.html`.
 In `index.html`, change the `<a>` tag's `href` value in the `<footer>` tag to have a value of `./privacy-policy.html`.
 We can remove the `href` attribute from this element in `privacy-policy.html` entirely since we are already on this page.

 > **PRO-TIP**: It is a good practice when possible to disable `<a>` elements that bring you to the page you are currently on when clicked.
-This is to avoid unnecessary requests being made from the
+This is to avoid unnecessary page reloads if someone were to click on the link.
+It won't always be a possibility depending on the project, but it is something to keep an eye out for when it comes to optimizing a web page's performance.

 We've used relative pathing in our `<img>` and `<link>` tags to target other files in our project's folder structure, and now we're doing the same thing here to target our `privacy-policy.html` file that lives in the same directory as `index.html`.
 The biggest difference is how these HTML elements interact with the other file.
 When we use `<img>` and `<link>` elements, we are telling another file to join this HTML file in some fashion.
 Those elements don't bring us anywhere, but they bring resources to us.
 When we use `<a>` elements, however we are doing the opposite by saying "when I'm clicked, I'll bring you somewhere else in your browser and leave this location".